 Becky Slater, who played Kevin's occasional love interest and frequent nemesis was actually played by Danica McKellar's(Winnie Cooper) younger sister Crystal McKellar.
 The role of Becky was specifically created for Crystal after she had actually been a close runner up for the part of Winnie.

 In nearly every dinner table scene, one of the Arnold family members (usually Norma) mentions a potato dish.

-The show's setting is never mentioned.
-Creator Neil Marlens wanted to set it in Long Island, NY, but ABC wanted an anonymous setting to reflect an "Anytown, USA".
-That being said, various clues indicate the series took place in the suburbs of Los Angeles, likely in the San Fernando Valley: all the cars have California plates, the mountains at the end of the Arnold's street, snow or heavy winter weather is never shown, Jack's job at a defense contractor (there were many in the San Fernando Valley in the 1950s -1990s), etc.
+The show's setting is never overtly mentioned.
+Creator Neil Marlens wanted to specifically set it in Long Island, NY, but ABC wanted an anonymous setting to reflect an "Anytown, USA" feel.
+However, various clues throughout the series strongly indicate the setting was indeed the suburbs of Los Angeles (most likely in the San Fernando Valley): all the cars have California plates, there are mountains at the end of the Arnold's street, snow or heavy winter weather is never shown, Wayne's driver's license shows a California address and ZIP code, and Jack's job was at a defense contractor (there were many in the San Fernando Valley in the 1950s -1990s).

 The scenes in which Wayne would continually inch a car forward as Kevin was trying to get into it were initially improvised by Jason Hervey.
 Hervey has said the routine was inspired by his own older brother having done it to him.

 Each of the schools that the characters on the show attended, RFK junior high, Lincoln junior high, and McKinley senior high were all named after men who were assassinated.

 In order to make it easier for Fred Savage to react to the voiceover, there was a real narrator on-set reading out loud the voiceover lines.